We all feel the pressures of “speeding up” and are often being told to “optimize our productivity” and “maximize our efficiency”.

 It seems simple, but being aware of how comfortable you are as you work is important.

-If you are lucky and get to work from home while staying in pajamas, this might not be as much of an issue to you.
+If you are lucky and get to work from home while staying in your pajamas, this might not be as much of an issue for you.
 If you are going to work outside of the comfort of your home, make sure that you are warm or cool enough.